Being an authority in your field is vital in real life. People know how much…

-When a website links to your content, Google considers it a vote of confidence.
-This boosts your chances of ranking higher in search engine results.
+When a relevant website links to your content, Google considers it a vote of confidence.
+This improves your chances of ranking higher in search engine results.

 Let’s say you wrote a post about top spots in Sydney that only locals know about.
-A travel blogger whose blog has a lot of popular content liked it so much and linked to it.
+A popular travel blogger liked it so much and linked to it.